-Look at the time lag between the announcement of the iPad and the actual date you could get an iPad.
+Look at the time lag between the announcement of any of their products and the actual date you can get the product.
 Look at how they’ve already started to tom-tom their new operating system, and there’s no operating system in sight for a while.
-Even an update of their operating system from iOS 4.1 to 4.2 was pre-sold for weeks in advance.
+Even an update of their operating system is pre-sold for weeks in advance.

-So does every major movies that comes out from Hollywood.
+So does every major movie that comes out from Hollywood.
 The PR machine goes into overdrive, pre-selling the “story” to the media.
-If Pierce Brosnan is in a soon to be released movie, go and look at the newsstand.
-Almost all the magazines covers have Pierce on the cover.
+If Matt Damon is in a soon to be released movie, go and look at the newsstand.
+Almost all the magazines covers have Matt on the cover.